idris-lang/Idris2/docs/source/backends/refc.rst

 bundled with idris, you need to download the latest source code, most preferrable from `QuickJS Library <https://bellard.org/quickjs/>`_, extract four libbf files (i.e. `libbf.*` and `cutils.*`) to RefC's source code directory ``support/refc``.
-When bootstrapping, set an environment variable `IDRIS_REFC_INTEGER=libbf` or modify it in `config.mk`.
+When building Idris and compiling your idris source codes, set an environment variable `IDRIS_REFC_INTEGER=libbf`.

 Currently the libbf integration is tested against `2021-03-27` version of `QuickJS`.
-The latest standardalone `LibBF` release is not as up-to-date as the one included in `QuickJS`.
+The latest standalone `LibBF` release is not as up-to-date as the one included in `QuickJS`.

 Extending RefC